DavidLKing/MED-pytorch/README.md

 # morph-seq2seq
 My reimplementation of LMU's MED system

-It requires [pytorch](http://pytorch.org) and [pytorch-seq2seq](https://github.com/IBM/pytorch-seq2seq), so make sure you have those installed.
+It requires [pytorch](http://pytorch.org) and [pytorch-seq2seq](https://github.com/DavidLKing/pytorch-seq2seq) (this is my mocked up version---I found a few bugs, fixed them, and there is a pull request pending), , so make sure you have those installed.

 Big todos:
 - [ ] Set up eval on the test set